Houston Facts and Figures

 - Home to and more than 5,000 energy related firms, Houston is considered by many as the Energy Capital of the world.

 - Houston's economy has a broad industrial base in the energy, aeronautics, and technology industries: only New York City is home to more Fortune 500 headquarters.

 - 23 Fortune 500 companies are headquartered in Houston

-- 62 of the world's 100 non-U.S.-based corporations have a presence in Houston
+- Of the world’s largest non-U.S. Corporations, 63 have a presence in Houston.

 - The Port of Houston ranks first in the United States in international waterborne tonnage handled and second in total cargo tonnage handled.
 It is the tenth largest port in the world.
 The Port handled 220 million short tons of domestic and foreign cargo in 2010.